-The Philadelphia Church of God now has 170 acres, and there is the potential to make them very, very beautiful.
-We have started Herbert W. Armstrong College and built a student center.
-It is a multipurpose building.
-We have also built dormitories, an administration building and a mail processing center.
+The Philadelphia Church of God has 170 acres of beautiful property at its headquarters campus.
+We started Herbert W. Armstrong College in 2001, building a multipurpose student center, dormitories, an administration building, a music center, a mail processing center and various other buildings.
 In 2010, we completed the campus’s crown jewel—Armstrong Auditorium, one of America’s finest performing arts venues.
-It is adorned with Baccarat crystal candelabra commissioned by the shah of Iran, Swarovski strass crystal-trimmed chandeliers, American cherrywood veneers, Spanish marble and Azerbaijani onyx.
-A soaring Swans in Flight bronze sculpture by late sculptor Sir David Wynne greets visitors in front of the building.
+It is adorned with Baccarat crystal candelabra commissioned by the shah of Iran, Swarovski Strass® crystal-trimmed chandeliers, American cherrywood veneers, Spanish marble and Azerbaijani onyx.
+A soaring Swans in Flight bronze sculpture by the late sculptor Sir David Wynne greets visitors in front of the building.
+In 2014, we opened a sister campus in England.
+We also have staff stationed in Jerusalem, Israel, supporting our work there.
+In January 2017, God gave us the new stone of destiny and new throne of David (request my free book The New Throne of David to understand).
 I suspect God will continue to make this Work so dramatically different from any other that even those who are spiritually blind will have no excuse for not recognizing where He is working.

 God is helping us to develop things quickly with the generous help of His people.
 When Nehemiah built the wall around Jerusalem, it took 52 days.
 It takes extremely committed workers to accomplish such a job that quickly.
 They didn’t let opposition stop them: They worked with one hand and held a weapon in the other (Nehemiah 4:17).
 That’s the way we need to approach our job as well.